varivashyap/Enhancing-Retrieval-Augmented-Generation-for-Question-Answering/README.md

 ### Main Contributions of Project
 We have built an enhanced RAG model using Multihop Retrieval, Reinforcement Learning and Hybrid Retrieval which performs around 6x better (in terms of BLEU score and other evaluation metrics) than the original RAG model.

-We did extensive ablation studies of various models including
+We did extensive ablation studies of the various models that we built and compared their performances using the metrics listed below.

+#### Novel Contributions
+* Introduced Consistency in the RL reward function with a combination of EM Score, F1 Score, and BERT F1 Score, resulting in a 4x improvement in BLEU score.
+* Implemented Dropout in retrieval for Question Answering, resulting in 2x increase in BLEU score.

 ### Background and Project Motivation